WallyAsh/team13-empirisk-forskning/scrape/README.md

 # AllSides News Scraper and Political Bias Classifier

-This project scrapes news articles from AllSides.com, extracts their full text, and classifies their political leaning using AI.
+This project scrapes news articles from AllSides.com, extracts their full text, and classifies their political leaning using DEEPSEEK AI.
 It maintains a dataset of articles that grows over time as you collect more data.

 ## Requirements